YottaDB/YDBDoc/ProgGuide/ioproc.rst

 I/O Commands
 ----------------------------

-This section describes the following YottaDB/GT.M I/O commands:
+This section describes the following YottaDB I/O commands:

-* OPEN establishes a connection from a YottaDB/GT.M process to a device.
+* OPEN establishes a connection from a YottaDB process to a device.
 * USE declares a device as the current source of input and destination for output.
 * READ accepts characters from the current device into a global or local variable.
 * WRITE sends characters to the current device.
-* CLOSE breaks the connection between a YottaDB/GT.M process and a device.
+* CLOSE breaks the connection between a YottaDB process and a device.

 +++++++++++++
 Open
 +++++++++++++

-The OPEN command establishes a connection from a YottaDB/GT.M process to a device.
+The OPEN command establishes a connection from a YottaDB process to a device.

 The format of the OPEN command is:

 .. parsed-literal::
   O[PEN][:tvexpr] expr[:[(keyword[=expr][:...])][:numexpr][:expr]][,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The required expression specifies the device to OPEN.
 * The optional keywords specify deviceparameters that control device behavior; some deviceparameters take arguments delimited by an equal sign (=); if the argument only contains one deviceparameter, the surrounding parentheses are optional.
 * The optional numeric expression specifies a time in seconds after which the command should timeout if unsuccessful; 0 provides a single attempt to open the device.
 * When an OPEN command specifying a timeout contains no deviceparameters, double colons (::) separate the timeout numeric expression from the device expression.
 * The optional expression specifies a mnemonicspace that selects a device binding.
-The only mnemonicspaces that YottaDB/GT.M currently accepts are SOCKET and PIPE.
+The only mnemonicspaces that YottaDB currently accepts are SOCKET and PIPE.
 * When an OPEN command specifies a mnemonicspace with no timeout, double colons separate the mnemonicspace string expression from the deviceparameters; if there are neither a timeout nor deviceparameters, triple colons separate the SOCKET mnemonicspace from the device expression.
 * A triple colon for the PIPE menemonicspace produces an error.
 * An indirection operator and an expression atom evaluating to a list of one or more OPEN arguments form a legal argument for an OPEN.
 * For sequential files, multiple processes can open the same file for reading with the OPEN command.

-By default, when a device is unavailable, YottaDB/GT.M retries the OPEN indefinitely at approximately one second intervals.
+By default, when a device is unavailable, YottaDB retries the OPEN indefinitely at approximately one second intervals.
 A device is unavailable when another process is using it exclusively, or when the OPENing process does not have the resources left to open the device.

 All other errors on OPEN raise an error condition and interrupt program flow.
-A timeout is a tool that lets a YottaDB/GT.M routine regain program control when a device remains unavailable.
-When the OPEN specifies a timeout, YottaDB/GT.M keeps retrying until either the OPEN succeeds or the timeout expires.
+A timeout is a tool that lets a YottaDB routine regain program control when a device remains unavailable.
+When the OPEN specifies a timeout, YottaDB keeps retrying until either the OPEN succeeds or the timeout expires.

-If OPEN establishes a connection with a device before the timeout expires, YottaDB/GT.M sets $TEST to TRUE (1).
-If the timeout expires, YottaDB/GT.M sets $TEST to FALSE (0).
+If OPEN establishes a connection with a device before the timeout expires, YottaDB sets $TEST to TRUE (1).
+If the timeout expires, YottaDB sets $TEST to FALSE (0).
 If an OPEN command does not specify a timeout, the execution of the command does not affect $TEST.

 If a process has not previously OPENed a device, any deviceparameters not supplied on the OPEN take their default values.
-When reOPENing a device that it previously closed, a YottaDB/GT.M process restores all characteristics not specified on the OPEN to the values the device had when it was last CLOSEd, except with SD, FIFO, and PIPE.
-YottaDB/GT.M treats sequential disk files differently and uses defaults for unspecified sequential disk file characteristics on every OPEN; in other words, by default CLOSE of a sequential disk file acts as if DESTROY were specified and it requires an explicit NODESTROY to retain sequential disk file characteristics on a CLOSE.
+When reOPENing a device that it previously closed, a YottaDB process restores all characteristics not specified on the OPEN to the values the device had when it was last CLOSEd, except with SD, FIFO, and PIPE.
+YottaDB treats sequential disk files differently and uses defaults for unspecified sequential disk file characteristics on every OPEN; in other words, by default CLOSE of a sequential disk file acts as if DESTROY were specified and it requires an explicit NODESTROY to retain sequential disk file characteristics on a CLOSE.

 For a sequential disk device CLOSEd with the NODESTROY deviceparameter, a subsequent OPEN of the device with no deviceparameters restores the device state including its file position; or to the file position specified by a SEEK deviceparameter.
 Note that when $ZCHSET specifies a UTF character set in FIXED format, the device must have done at least one READ prior to its close.
 An OPEN with additional deviceparameters positions the device to the beginning of the file or to the end of file if APPEND is specified.
 Any SEEK specified as a deviceparameter is then applied.

 If you have a menu-driven application that OPENs and CLOSEs devices based on user selections, take care that every OPEN explicitly includes all deviceparameters important to the application.

-If a process OPENs an already OPEN device, YottaDB/GT.M modifies any characteristics that accept changes when a device is OPEN to reflect any new deviceparameter specifications.
+If a process OPENs an already OPEN device, YottaDB modifies any characteristics that accept changes when a device is OPEN to reflect any new deviceparameter specifications.

 In UTF-8 mode, the OPEN command recognizes ICHSET, OCHSET, and CHSET as three additional deviceparameters to determine the encoding of the the input / output devices.